-BHA Verification [HCV GB, pp. 5-3 and 5-1 and PH GB, p.27]
+BHA Verification [HCV GB, pp. 5-3 and 5-17 and PH GB, p.27]

-For family members age 62 or older who claim to be eligible immigrants, proof of age is required in the manner described in Section 7-II.C.
+For family members age 62 or older who claim to be eligible immigrants, proof of age is required in the manner described in Section 7-II.C. of this ACOP.
 No further verification of eligible immigration status is required.